 3. Binnenalster

-The next attraction on this free self-guided Hamburg walking tour the Binnenalster (Inner Alster), the smaller of the two artificial Alster lakes.
-It is separated from the larger AuĂenalster (Outer Alster) by the KennedybrĂŒcke and the LombardsbrĂŒcke.
+The next attraction on this free self-guided Hamburg walking tour is the Binnenalster (Inner Alster), the smaller of the two artificial Alster lakes.
+It is separated from the larger Außenalster (Outer Alster) by the Kennedybrücke and Lombardsbrücke bridges.

-The lake itself is about 2 meters deep and popular for all kinds of watersports.
-It is also popular with joggers going on their exercise runs and locals meeting up for coffee at one of the several kiosks and bars on the tree-lined banks.
-There are plenty of benches to sit down and take in the scenery.
+The lake, about 2 meters deep, is popular for various watersports and is a favorite spot for joggers and locals meeting for coffee at one of the kiosks and bars along the tree-lined banks.
+Plenty of benches are available to sit and take in the scenic views.

 Fun Fact